-Ramses the second was the third pharaoh of the19th dynasty of Egypt.
+Ramses the second was the third pharaoh of the 19th dynasty of Egypt.
 He is often regarded as the most celebrated and most powerful pharaoh in the New Kingdom.
 His successors and Egyptians later called him the "Great King".

-It is assumed to have ascended the throne in his late youth.
-Manetho (a great historian who classified the history of Egypt to 3 stages, the old kingdom, the middle kingdom, and the new kingdom and interrupted by three periods, the 1st intermediate period, the second intermediate period, and the third intermediate period throughout the 30 dynasties) connects Ramses II to a period of 66 years of ruling Egypt in prosperity.
+He is assumed to have ascended the throne in his late youth.
+Manetho (a great historian who classified the history of Egypt into 3 stages, the old kingdom, the middle kingdom, and the new kingdom and interrupted by three periods, the 1st intermediate period, the second intermediate period, and the third intermediate period throughout the 30 dynasties) connects Ramses II to a period of 66 years of ruling Egypt in prosperity.

-He had many monuments built all over the country ( the Luxor Temple, the Karnak Temple, the Ramesseum ) and carved his name on as numerous works of his ancestors, (as he did with Hatshepsut), taking illegal property; this such amount of artifacts and architectural elements has meant that there is evidence of him in any museum in the world that receives a collection associated to Ancient Egypt.
+He had many monuments built all over the country ( the Luxor Temple, the Karnak Temple, the Ramesseum ) and carved his name on as numerous works of his ancestors, (as he did with Hatshepsut), taking illegal property; this amount of artifacts and architectural elements has meant that there is evidence of him in any museum in the world that receives a collection associated to Ancient Egypt.

 Great lover, he had an infinite number of sons and daughters who did not hesitate to marry with diplomatic marriages, always to ensure relationship to his reign, and he had many great royal brides; the most beloved was the famous Queen Nefertari, perhaps the most loved and admired, and Isinofret, from whom she had numerous children, and her hair to the throne (the thirteenth son Merenptah, who was the only survivor among his brothers).

-Explore the various architectural achievements of Great Ramses the second through a range of Luxor day tours, Egypt Nile River Cruise Tours published on Cairo Top Tours website that takes you to visit Luxor' temples and the fascinating tombs in the valley of kings during a range of exciting Egypt tours and Egypt Travel Packages as well as many privately guided groups of Egypt day tours.
+Explore the various architectural achievements of Great Ramses the second through a range of Luxor day tours, Egypt Nile River Cruise Tours published on the Cairo Top Tours website that takes you to visit Luxor's temples and the fascinating tombs in the valley of kings during a range of exciting Egypt tours and Egypt Travel Packages as well as many privately guided groups of Egypt day tours.